-What is Non-Perishable Food?
+What Is Non-Perishable Food?

 Shelf-stable food is usually preserved in some way.
 Such as by dehydration, or treated with heat, which helps kill off foodborne bacteria.

-Storing Non-Perishable Food for Hurricane Season
+Storing Non-Perishable Food For Hurricane Season!

 There are many ways to do it.
 All of these are great options!

-Non Food Items To Stock Up On
+Non-Food Items To Stock Up On

 Since water may be contaminated in a disaster like a hurricane, it’s a good idea to keep a backup supply of water.
 You may also want to stock up on stuff like paper plates, and disposable utensils.
 Or other items that may help save water supplies.
-Here’s a couple more ideas…
+Here are a couple more ideas…

 - Paper plates

-- disposable utensils
+- Disposable utensils

 - Manual can opener